mjordan/i7_import/README.md

 - `secure_ssl_only`: (boolean) Whether to require a SSL connection (default True).
 - `pids`: (list<string>) List of specific PIDs to include.
 - `pids_to_skip`: (list<string>) List of PIDs to not retrieve.

+Additional documentation is available in the [Islandora Workbench docs](https://mjordan.github.io/islandora_workbench_docs/exporting_islandora_7_content/), but the documentation in this README is updated more frequently.